DFE-Digital/get-into-teaching-app/app/views/content/landing/campus-events.md

 ---
 title: "We'll help you do the homework before becoming a teacher"
-description: Free advice and support on how to become a teacher sent straight to your inbox.
-You'll get the latest information as well as advice and suport.
+description: Free advice and support on how to become a teacher.
+Get the latest information sent straight to your inbox.
 content:
     - content/landing/campus-events/header
     - content/landing/campus-events/mailing-list